bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 An alternative table-based approach is libbitcoin's span_left and span_right.
-I have not got my head around the requirements for adjusting the span values when new side chains appear, though, and I think my more-or-less binary search will suffice.
+I have not got my head around the requirements for adjusting the span values when new side chains appear, though, and I think the more-or-less binary search suffices.

 John Tobey
-2012-06-08
+2012-06-09